LOTUS

 THE DRIVERS

-The Lotus 12 was driven by British racing drivers Graham Hill and Cliff Allison in its debut at the 1958 Monaco Grand Prix.
-The 12 didn’t lead Lotus to any victories, but Allison did achieve the first Formula One points for Team Lotus at the Dutch Grand Prix behind the dunes in Zandvoort that same year.
+The Type 12 marked Graham Hill’s Lotus debut, who raced together with Cliff Allison for Lotus at the Monaco GP.
+While The 12 didn’t lead Lotus to any victories, Allison did achieve Team Lotus’ first points at the 1958 Dutch Grand Prix behind the dunes in Zandvoort.

 DRIVE THE